-Pimm’s No. 1 is a gin-based liqueur and this cocktail is the preferred vessel to enjoy it.
-The Pimm’s Cup is a refreshing summer cocktail and has many variation depending on where it is served.
+Pimm’s No. 1 is a gin-based liqueur, and this cocktail is the preferred vessel to enjoy it.
+The Pimm’s Cup is a refreshing summer cocktail and has many variations depending on where it is served.
 The traditional recipe combines the gin liqueur with lemon juice, bitters, and ginger ale to top.

 Hello!
 We're The Shaken Cocktail and we're here for cocktail enthusiast to share their recipes with others.
 For the cocktail curious, we have a selection of classic recipes that have a long history of appreciation in the community.
 Check out these classics or upgrade your membership to see more recipes.